Happy Mother’s Day to all the single moms out there!

 - You save money and live on less, demonstrating financial responsibility to your children.

 - Your house may not look like Pinterest (just yet), but you know how to paint, repair, caulk, and build things that many of your friends rely on someone else to do.

 - You are skilled at making your kids feel safe, wanted, and loved.

-Listen to this rendition of “Mom”, performed by Garth Brooks.
+Before you go, you have to listen to this rendition of “Mom”, performed by Garth Brooks.
+Love him!